MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 #.
 Validate the resulting MicroEJ Platform with the `Platform
    Qualification Tools (PQT)
    <https://github.com/microej/PlatformQualificationTools>`_.
 #.
-Develop the a :ref:`MicroEJ Application
+Develop the :ref:`MicroEJ Application
    <microej.sample.applications>`.

 This tutorial describes step by step how to go from the FreeRTOS BSP